 Linux and Mac

 The first time you log into a new machine, you will be asked if you trust the server.
-For instance, the first time you log into Kamiak using PuTTY you will receive the following prompt:
+Type “yes” at the prompt.
+You will then be prompted for the password associated with your username.
+For Kamiak this will be your WSU netid credentials.

-To connect to a remote server with X window tunneling run the following:
+To connect to a remote server with X Windows, first start your X Windows server, and then run the following: